 The Solid State engineering team can advise you on the steps to take to avoid any interruptions in your connectivity, guide you to (and through) the support information available from connectivity suppliers and help you to avoid the pitfalls and future proof your systems.

-It is possible that LoRa, NB-IOT, LTE-M, 5G, CAT-M1, and other technologies could become viable replacement technologies for cellular communications in some applications.
+It is possible that LoRa, NB-IOT, LTE-M, 5G, CAT-M1, and other technologies could become viable replacement technologies for 2G and 3G cellular communications in some applications.
 Our engineers can advise on the alternatives suitable for your specific needs.